 It sounds SO appealing, right?

-No big control room with fancy acoustic treatment.
+No expensive studio monitors…no big control room with fancy acoustic treatment.

 Just you, your headphones, and the tracks that will become your next masterpiece.